-General Information about Other Post-Employment Benefits
+General Information about Other Post-Employment Benefits - State Retiree Life Insurance Fund (SRLIF)

 Plan Description.
-The SRLIF is a multiple-employer defined benefit OPEB plan.
+The SRLIF is a single-employer defined benefit OPEB plan.
 SRLIF benefits and other plan provisions are established by Chapter 40 of Wisconsin Statutes.
 The Wisconsin Department of Employee Trust Funds (ETF) and the Group Insurance Board have statutory authority for program administration and oversight.
 The plan provides post-employment life insurance benefits for all eligible employees.

 OPEB Plan Fiduciary Net Position.
-ETF issues a standalone Comprehensive Annual Financial Report (CAFR), which can be found at http://etf.wi.gov/publications/cafr.htm
+ETF issues a standalone Annual Comprehensive Financial Report (ACFR), which can be found at http://etf.wi.gov/publications/cafr.htm